 How easy is the phone to use?

 We use ergonomic experts who assess how easy it is to set up the phone, add contacts to the phone book and make and receive calls.
 We rate the general handling, including if the buttons are well spaced so pressing the right numbers is simple, and if the names and numbers on the display are easy to read.

 We check the range of each cordless phone by measuring the call quality on different floors within our laboratory and through steel and brick walls.

 Our test finds out at exactly what distance the signal drops so you can work out whether the phone will work in every room in your house.
 We also note whether any of phones warn the user if the signal is getting too weak.

 As well as testing cordless phones in our lab we also survey thousands of Which? members to find out which brands are built to last.
 If our survey reveals that a brand is unreliable then we won't permit any of its phones to be Best Buys, no matter how well they do in our lab assessment.

 This unique Which? survey means that you can buy with confidence, knowing that your new phone is unlikely to let you down.

 Should I buy it?

-We give every home phone we test a Which? test score so you can see which are the best and worst, as well as exactly how each compares to other models.
-So what does it mean?
-Well, the phone score ignores price and is based on our detailed analysed results broken down into the following:
+We give every home phone we test a Which? test score so you can see which are the best and worst and can directly compare between models.

 - Sound quality 40%